 Once a year, on the 15th day of the eighth month on the lunar calendar, the Mid-Autumn Festival, also known as the Moon Festival, is celebrated all over Vietnam.
 It is the most exciting time to learn about the beautiful traditions and customs in Vietnam.

 Table of Contents

-The meaning of the Mid-Autumn Festival is rather different to the one celebrated in China, although the Vietnamese also celebrate it by eating mooncakes.
-In Vietnam the Mid-Autumn Festival is the happiest day for children, during which parents buy their children various types of lanterns, snacks and funny masks.
+The meaning of the Mid-Autumn Festival is rather different from the one celebrated in China, although the Vietnamese also celebrate it by eating mooncakes.
+In Vietnam, the Mid-Autumn Festival is the happiest day for children, during which parents buy their children various types of lanterns, snacks, and funny masks.
 Various activities are held to celebrate the Mid-Autumn Festival in Vietnam.
 Read on to see how Vietnamese people celebrate the Mid-Autumn Festival.

-In Vietnam, Mid-Autumn Festival is traditional celebration for children
+In Vietnam, Mid-Autumn Festival is a traditional celebration for children